wademauger/Richland-Jekyll/README.md

 - `jekyll b`
 - Alternitavely, you can run `jekyll b --watch` to have jekyll rebuild everytime you write changes to a project file.
+- Or you could also run `jekyll serve` to start a local server with autowatching turned on.

 ### Deploy